 Timing is also important.
 Early offers may not fully compensate for the loss, while later offers might be more substantial due to further investigation and evidence gathering.

-Consulting with an attorney can help determine the best time to accept an offer, ensuring the family receives adequate compensation and justice for their loved one.
+Consulting with an attorney can help determine the appropriate time to accept an offer, ensuring the family receives adequate compensation and justice for their loved one.

 The Statute of Limitations for Wrongful Death Claims